 Please be aware that scholarships funding for the Clark School changes each year.
 Students receiving scholarships funding one year may not receive the same or any funding in future years.

-Before You Begin the Online Scholarship Application
+Before You Begin the Online Scholarships Application

 - Prepare a complete resume or curriculum vitae.
-The resume does not have to be one page for the scholarship application.
+The resume does not have to be one page for the scholarships application.
 Need help writing a resume?
 Look at available workshops and resources from Engineering Career Services.
 Your resume or CV must be submitted in PDF or MS Word format.
 A PDF preserves your formatting whereas the formatting in MS Word can change.

 Plan your responses to two short statements (maximum 500 words per statement).
 Write professionally using good grammar, spelling and punctuation.
 In addition to being reviewed by the Clark School, you could be nominated for external scholarships provided by corporations or engineering organizations.
 We nominate students whose applications have a professional appearance.